msabramo/kallithea/docs/usage/general.rst

 Cloning remote repositories
 ---------------------------

-Kallithea has the ability to clone remote repos from given remote locations.
+Kallithea has the ability to clone repositories from given remote locations.
 Currently it supports the following options:

 - hg  -> hg clone